juanknebel/public_html_files/README.md

+# HTML
-# To upload public and various html files to link from reports
+To upload public and various html files to link from reports